1.1 These scholarships-mentorships are for capable people who

 7.14 If an awardee interrupts an approved study program without the consent of the Chair of the SMC, the award will be suspended or terminated.

-7.16 Scholarship amounts quoted below may vary annually, usually upwards.
-At the conclusion of the courses
+7.16 Scholarship amount quoted may vary annually, usually upwards.
+At the conclusion of the course approved by the SMC, the scholarship payment will cease a week after the end of the course's final examination period.

 8.1 For all applicants with